Purcellville Arts Council

 The goal is to have a logo created for the Purcellville Train Station to help brand the historic building which is listed on the National Register of Historic Places.
 The winning logo will be used online, in videos, on print materials, on merchandise, and for other purposes.
 The winner of this logo contest will receive $500.

 Celebrating the History of the Purcellville Train Station Art Contest for Students

 The theme of the art contest is “Celebrating the History of the Purcellville Train Station.”
 The contest is part of the annual Celebrate Purcellville event, and winning art will be displayed at the 2024 Purcellville Music and Arts Festival.

 - Art at Town Hall through which local artists are featured for one to three months with their art on display for the public to view.
 Local artists who are interested in having their work on display at Town Hall may apply online with three samples of their work.

 - Cabin Fever Film Festival is a small film festival co-sponsored by the Purcellville Arts Council and the Franklin Park Visual and Performing Arts Center.
-This year's festival will be held January 27 and 28 at the Franklin Park Visual and Performing Arts Center.
+The 2023 festival was held January 27 and 28 at the Franklin Park Visual and Performing Arts Center.
 Get more details!

 - Jim "Doc" Wiley Leadership in the Arts Award, named for Dr. James Wiley, beloved family dentist, former Town Council member, and long-time supporter of art and artists in Purcellville, the award is intended to recognize an individual or organization in the greater Purcellville area for making a significant impact on the arts in the community.
 Past recipients of the award include Discover Purcellville (2018), Karlah Louis (2019), Elizabeth Bracey (2020), Huyen MacMichael and Jessica Marshall of the DaVinci Art Studios (2021).